Who is Gary Marbut?

 about his opposing testimony.

-read nearly 100 books, about 70% fiction and the remainder about
+read well over 100 books, about 70% fiction and the remainder

 right.
 Gary has bookcases full of books.
 However,